kram0275/public/Academic - Numerical Methods/Regression, Interpolation/README.md

 Report found in PDF file.

-R script files contain functions for various techniques of linear fitting a set of data using either a defined regression equation or matrix methods, as well as fitting a curve using either a polynomial fit or interpolation.
+MATLAB script files contain functions for various techniques of linear fitting a set of data using either a defined regression equation or matrix methods, as well as fitting a curve using either a polynomial fit or interpolation.